taiho101200/NODE_MPC/README.md

-# NODE-MPC for Controlled Van der Pol Oscillator
+# NODE-MPC for Controlled MVDC shipboard power systems

 This repository is a learning-oriented implementation of **Neural Ordinary Differential Equations (NODE)** and **Model Predictive Control (MPC)** using thea published naval shipboard power system model as a case study.